 Precision can also be lost when converting from very large integers with more than 53 bits of precision to floating point.
 Losses in precision, whether from integer to floating point or vice versa, do not generate errors but can lead to unexpected results especially when floating point numbers are used for loop control.

+Explicit conversion methods can also be used to explicitly convert between types though this is seldom required for numbers since Python will automatically convert as required.
+Examples include:

+a = int(1.6666) # a converted to 1

+b = float(1) # b converted to 1.0

+c = int('10') # c integer 10 created from a string

+d = str(10) # d string '10' created from an integer

+e = ord('x') # e integer assigned integer value 120

+f = chr(121) # f assigned the string 'y'

 The vulnerability described in ISO/IEC TR 24772-1:2019 related to conversion between semantically incompatible types is applicable to Python, which does not express this notion, e.g. distinguishing feet from meters.
-The application developer can implement such mechanisms by wrapping important types in classes and explicitly checking class types before performing conversions, as shown by a simple example below.
+The application developer can implement such mechanisms by wrapping important types in classes and checking class types before performing conversions.
+An alternative method is to use one of the available open source libraries that provide the intended functionality that users can use in preference to creating their own.

-def feet_to_meters(source);

-return source/3.3

-def Class feet;

-ft = 0.0

-def class meters

-m = 0.0

-def feet_to_meters(source, dest);

-dest.m = source.ft/3.3

-else

-throw conversion_error

-f = new feet(5.0)

-m = new meters

-feet_to_meters(f,m)

-print m.val

-feet_to_meters(6.0, m)

-dest.val = source.val /3.3

-AI – Sean – give actual sample code that explores the ideas above.
+Conversions between unrelated types are not possible in Python.
+For conversions up and down a class hierarchy, see 6.44 Polymorphic variables.

 6.6.2 Guidance to language users